 The History of Cheese Packaging

-As a leader in cheese and dairy packaging, we know cheese packaging should not only focus on shelf life but needs to preserve the texture and flavor as well.
+First established in 1914 in Monroe, WI, National Cheese Day is celebrated annually on June 4th.
+As a leader in cheese and dairy packaging, we know cheese packaging should not only focus on shelf life but also preserve the texture and flavor.
 From clay pots to cheese papers, packaging methods have evolved to allow for more varieties of cheese to be made and properly stored.

 Clay Pots